 The NEB Collective released in November 2020 a Statement “Making the Renovation Wave a cultural project” to express initial views on the New European Bauhaus and offer its support to the Commission.

-MEMBERS OF THE COLLECTIVE:
+ABOUT US/ MEMBERS OF THE COLLECTIVE:

 The Architects’ Council of Europe (ACE) is the representative organisation for the architectural profession at European level.
 Its membership consists of 43 Member Organisations, which are the regulatory and professional representative bodies in all EU Member States, UK, Switzerland and Norway.
 Through them, the ACE represents the interests of 562.000 architects from 31 countries in Europe.